Mirantis/k8s-AppController/docs/flows.md

 Each flow must have a `name` in its `metadata`.
 This name is used to refer to the flow in order to run it.
 There are two method to run a flow:
-1) Call it from withing a dependency graph.
+1) Call it from within a dependency graph.
 This is done by placing dependency on the `flow/flowName` resource, where `flowName` is the name of the flow.
 2) Explicitly call the flow from command line: `kubeac run flowName`.